 There's no question that non-dairy milks, ie. plant-based or "alternative" milks, are up on the rise!
 Whether it be for dietary requirements, health properties, ethical reasons and/or taste preference, alternative options to dairy milk are becoming increasingly more and more popular in both homes as well as cafes.
+There are many amazing options available in today’s market that can cater to everyone, whether you’re vegan, lactose intolerant (which affects around 5-10% of Australians), after the health benefits or you just love the taste.

 Non-dairy milks certainly bring a particular difference to your coffee experience, in both taste as well as texture.
 For those who have trouble in knowing what's what, or who simply need help in the decision to make the switch, our great friends at Sacred Grounds have conducted an in-house test using three different alternative milk options with their delicious organic coffee!